yenba/miyoo-mini-checker/README.md

-# Miyoo Mini Pushover Notifier
+# Miyoo Mini Stock Notifier

 This is a python script that has been containerized into a Docker container to check for Miyoo Mini stock every 30 seconds.
 It will then send a push notification to Pushover to alert you of any new items as well as how much of each Miyoo is in stock.